dbfl2026/db-work-samples/Systems/RR-Contact-Review-Queue/README.md

 ## Relocation Roadmaps - Post-Intake Routing Workflow

 Built to automate post-intake contact triage for an active relocation lead generation system - 3,500+ contacts across five target markets, routed by completeness into prioritized review queues.

-This workflow handles contacts after they have already been created in HubSpot.
-It checks whether the intake is complete, assigns a routing status, logs the result, and sends an internal email alert.
 HubSpot is the source of truth, Zapier handles the routing logic, Google Sheets keeps a log, and Gmail sends the notifications.

-## Relocation Roadmaps - Post-Intake Routing Workflow

 This workflow handles contacts after they have already been created in HubSpot.
 It checks whether the intake is complete, assigns a routing status, logs the result, and sends an internal email alert.
 HubSpot is the source of truth, Zapier handles the routing logic, Google Sheets keeps a log, and Gmail sends the notifications.

 For a quick visual overview, see the [workflow diagram](./Screenshots/04-flow-diagram.png).
 For the full workflow logic and build details, see the [workflow spec](./relocation_roadmaps_workflow_spec.md).
 For system images see the [Screenshots](./Screenshots/) folder.

 ### What it does

-At a high level, this workflow takes a new or updated HubSpot contact, evaluates a small set of intake fields, and routes that contact into the correct next state.For the full workflow logic and build details, see the [workflow spec](./rr-review-queue-workflow-spec.md).
-For setup and test images, see the [Screenshots](./Screenshots/) folder.
+Triggers on a new or updated HubSpot contact, evaluates three intake fields, assigns a routing status, updates HubSpot, logs the result to Google Sheets, and sends an internal Gmail alert.

 ### What it does